SiteGround WordPress Hosting Review

 SiteGround WordPress hosting stress test

-It’s good for a WordPress hosting deliver reliable performance in terms of load times but, the real challenge for a host is to sustain sudden traffic load.
-Sometimes, when one of your post goes viral and you’re on a typical hosting account then you’re already aware that your site is bound to get crashed.
+It’s good for a WordPress hosting to deliver reliable performance in terms of load times but, the real challenge for a host is to sustain sudden traffic load.
+Sometimes, when one of your posts goes viral and you’re on a typical hosting account then you’re already aware that your site is bound to get crashed.